 French restaurants pride themselves on their duck a l'orange and no wonder, it is fabulous.
 The recipe is simple and transforms ordinary duck breasts into an enchanting meal.

 There are two steps to this recipe and the first is to create the orange sauce.
 It's a simple recipe of fresh oranges, vinegar, shallots, and chicken stock.
 Next up is the duck and it's even easier than the sauce.

 10 of 10

 Bread is a key element to French cuisine and brioche is one of the best-known varieties.
-While many classic brioche recipes can be a bit of a challenge, this one has been simplified.
+While many classic brioche recipes can be a bit of a challenge, this simplified brioche is great for beginners.